-Library materials available in the Main Reading Room may be copied only in this room or you may request a copy to be made in the Reprographic Office.
+Library materials available in the Reading Room may be copied only there or you may request a copy in the Reprographic Office.

-Information on copying, scanning, printing and other forms of duplicating along with the price list are available here.
+Information on copying, scanning, printing and other forms of duplicating along and the price list (in Polish) are available here.

 Is WiFi available in BUW?

 Yes, it is.
-You only need to select library network BUW Hotspot and log in with your login (library card no.) and user’s password.
+You only need to select library network BUW Hotspot and log in with your login (library card number) and your password.

 My password to the Internet is not working.
 What shall I do?

 If the password to the Internet does not work, you need to report it at the Circulation Desk where you will receive a new password.
-You may retrieve the password yourself by logging into the BUW catalogue online and clicking on “Forgot your password?”or going to the Reader’s account.
+You may retrieve the password yourself by logging into the online catalogue and clicking on “Forgot your password?”or going to the Reader’s account.